stormchaserroleplaying/stormchaserRPG/Talents/Barbarian/RagePowers/index.md

 <div style="margin-top:-10px;"></div>

 #### **Cost:** 10 Character Points<br>**Rage Point Cost:** 3 Points<br>**Actions:** 1
-Once per rage, you can attempt to sunder an ongoing spell effect by succeeding at a rage attack roll vs. a DC of 15 plus the spell's level.
+Once per rage, you can attempt to sunder an ongoing spell effect by succeeding at a rage attack roll vs a DC of 15 plus the spell's level.
 If the effect is on a creature, such as [Hold Person](https://stormchaserroleplaying.com/stormchaserRPG/Spells/2/Charms/#hold-person) or [Charm Person](https://stormchaserroleplaying.com/stormchaserRPG/Spells/1/Charms/#charm-person), then the attack must also hit the target in melee, ignoring any miss chance caused by a spell or spell-like ability.
-If successful, you suppress the effect a number of rounds equal to your Constitution modifier.
+If successful, then you suppress the effect for a number of rounds equal to your Constitution modifier.

 The effect still ends after the total number of rounds have passed since it began.
 Thus, a spell with a duration of 10 rounds suppressed for 3 rounds would have a total effective duration of 7 rounds.
-The target does not make saves to end the effect during this time but resumes making saves when the effect returns.
+The target does not make saves to end the effect during this time, but resumes making saves when the effect returns.

 ## Tear the Veil of Shadows